opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 # Introduction {#gapi_anisotropic_intro}

 In this tutorial you will learn:
-* How an existing algorithm can be transformed to a G-API computation (graph);
+* How an existing algorithm can be transformed into a G-API computation (graph);
-* How to inspect G-API graphs;
+* How to inspect and profile G-API graphs;
-* How G-API can be extended if a particular function is missing.
+* How to extend G-API with new functions and customize graph implementation without changing its code.

 This tutorial is based on @ref tutorial_anisotropic_image_segmentation_by_a_gst.